 Delivery timing depends on the listing type.
 Many are digital (e-ticket/mobile transfer), but some are released closer to matchday.
 Always read the listing notes before checkout.

 Bag rules vary by stadium and local security guidance.
-It’s best to bring only a small bag and expect checks, large backpacks or suitcases may be refused entry.
+It’s best to bring only a small bag and expect checks; large backpacks or suitcases may be refused entry.

 Often yes, but rules vary by stadium, seating area, and ticket category.
 Check the listing details and venue guidance before buying, especially for age categories and entry requirements.